MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/faq.md

 ## FAQ

-This page will list frequently asked question for enterprise-scale design as well as Contoso implementation.
+This page will list frequently asked question for enterprise-scale design as well as for Contoso implementation.

 ## Enterprise-scale design

-### What does "landing zone" map to in Azure in the context of enterprise-scale
+### Where a landing zone maps in Azure in the context of enterprise-scale

-From enterprise-scale point of view, subscription is the "landing zone" in Azure.
+From enterprise-scale point of view, a subscription is the landing zone in Azure.

 ## Contoso implementation

-### Why do enterprise-scale ARM templates require permission at tenant root '/' scope
+### Why enterprise-scale Azure Resource Manager templates require permissions at the tenant root '/' scope

-Management group creation is tenant level put API and hence it is prerequisite to grant permission at root scope to use example templates.
+Management group creation is tenant-level put API.
+In order to use example templates, it's a prerequisite to grant permission at the root scope.

-### Why do we need to sync fork with upstream repo
+### Why sync a fork with the upstream repo

 This allows you to control how frequently you want to take bug/patches.
 This is interim solution while we package pipeline codebase as GitHub action so this step will not be required in future.